-- Before the trial begins, consider asking the parties if they know which jury instructions they will be tendering.
-Doing this will give you a jump start on compiling the charge and will save time later.
-Also, reviewing the instructions for the crime(s) charged may help you deal with objections as to relevancy. - 17.
+- Before the trial begins, consider asking the parties if they know which jury instructions they plan to request and ask them to provide advance copies of any such instructions. - 17.
 Opening statements.
 Each party must be given the opportunity to make a brief opening statement.
 See G.S.
 15A-1221(a)(4); Rules 9 & 10 of the General Rules of Practice for the Superior and District Courts. - Defense may reserve opening statement until it presents evidence.
 G.S.
 15A-1221(a)(4), (a)(6). - Consider discussing with counsel issues pertaining to opening and closing statements e.g., improper arguments, etc. - Consider asking whether counsel will be making any admissions of guilt.
 See the section on Harbison claims on Ineffective Assistance of Counsel in this Benchbook. - 18.
 The State's case.
 The State must present evidence.
 G.S.
 15A-1221(a)(5). - Before the close of the State's case, be sure to arraign the defendant on any prior convictions that elevate the offense as required by G.S.
 15A-928(c).
 See Arraignment in this Benchbook for more information. - 19.
 Defense motion to dismiss.
 At the conclusion of the State's case, rule on any motions to dismiss made under G.S.
 15A-1227(a)(1). - 20.
 The defense case.
 G.S.
 15A-1221(a)(6). - The defense is not required to put on evidence.
-Id.
+Id. - Consider informing the defendant, out of the presence of the jury, of his or her right to testify/not to testify.

-- Consider informing the defendant, out of the presence of the jury, of his or her right to testify/not to testify. - Sample colloquy regarding the right to testify/not to testify: "You have the right to testify or not to testify.
+- Sample colloquy regarding the right to testify/not to testify: "You have the right to testify or not to testify.
 The decision about whether or not to testify should not be made by your lawyer, the district attorney, me, your family members, or anyone else.
 That decision is yours and yours alone.
 If you choose not to testify, I will give an instruction to the jury saying that they are not to hold that against you.
 Do you have any questions about your right to testify or not to testify, or anything related to that right?
 What is your decision about whether you will testify in this case?
 Let the record reflect that I have had this conversation with the defendant in open court with [his/her] lawyer present, outside the presence of the jury, and that the defendant has decided that [he/she] [will/will not] testify in this case." - Alternate colloquy, for judges who do not wish to require a represented defendant to answer questions by the court: "You do not have to talk to me and you have the right to remain silent.
 Your lawyer tells me that you have decided [not to testify][to testify].
 If this is correct, you do not need to say anything.
 However, this is not correct, now is the time to tell me." - If the defense has reserved opening statement, it may be given before the defense presents its case.
 Id.